Sync errors

 Another source of errors can be missing permissions for accessing privacy related files like your Photos library, Contacts, Calendar, Reminders and user directories like Desktop, Documents and Downloads.
 When accessing these locations for the first time, macOS shows a system alert asking for permission.

-In case you denied any of them, you can enable them in the System Settings under Security and Privacy.
-To avoid syncing Contacts, Calendar and Reminders, you can exclude the Library directory.
+In case you denied any of them, you can enable them in the System Settings under Privacy & Security.
+To avoid syncing Contacts, Calendar and Reminders, you can exclude the Library directory with a filter.

 Conflicts